pennsignals/aptos/readme.md

 usage: aptos [arguments] SCHEMA

-aptos is a tool for validating client-submitted data using the JSON Schema vocabulary and converting JSON Schema documents to different data-interchange formats.
+aptos is a tool for validating client-submitted data using the JSON Schema vocabulary and converts JSON Schema documents to different data-interchange formats.

 positional arguments: